Northeast Indiana is the hub of the Midwest allowing businesses to access more than 80% of the U.S. and Canadian population within a one-day drive.

 Nonstop Destinations from FWA

-- Seven are major hubs, including Atlanta, Charlotte, Chicago, Dallas, Detroit, Minneapolis, and Newark.
+- Connecting to seven hubs, including Atlanta, Charlotte, Chicago, Dallas, Detroit, Minneapolis and Newark

 - DeKalb County Airport: 5,000-foot runway